 Filling the Bundt Pan

-Pour the batter into the prepared bundt pan, ensuring an even distribution.
-Use a spatula to smooth the top for an even bake.
+Scrape the batter into your prepared pan and smooth the top with a spatula for an even bake.

 Baking Time